appmagine/react-jsonapi/README.md

   * `fragments` - an array of fragments to include in this query.
 The `fields` and `relations` values from each fragment will be merged into the `fields` and `relations` values of this query.

+React Router JSON API maintains a cache of previously loaded query results.
+The following query-only options control how the cache is used:

+  * `loadFromCache` - whether to load cached results for this query if complete results for the query exist in the cache.

+    Default: `true`.

+  * `alwaysFetch` - whether to fetch new results for a query whose initial results were loaded from the cache.

+    Default: `true`.

+  * `updateCache` - whether to update the cache with the results returned for this query.

+    Default: `true`.

 ##### The `queries` prop